Apply for the Award

 Nomination Process, Application Process, and Deadlines

 - The nominee will be contacted to determine if the nomination is accepted.
 If accepted, the nominee will be responsible for submitting all remaining materials outlined in the “required application materials”.
-The deadline for submission of these materials was April 15, 2023.

 Questions regarding the application process may be addressed to Jessica Clark, chair of the CUR Biology Division Mentor Award Committee or CUR@CUR.org.